uc-cdis/arborist/docs/username.md

 This document describes how Arborist should behave when the user is or is not known to Arborist.

+(Note: As of 2019-Nov-13 this is not yet how Arborist _actually_ behaves.)

 ## Context

 Arborist always has 2 default groups: